4 Tips on How to Tell Your Spouse You Want a Divorce

 The more privacy the better.
 A common place to tell your spouse is at your home.
 It allows you and your spouse to openly communicate without the chance of being overheard.
 It also provides a space where both spouses can process their emotions relating to the end of the marriage.
 If you have children, find a time when the children are not home to break the news of the divorce to your spouse. (caution: if you have experienced domestic violence in the past or anticipate a violent reaction, then break the news to your spouse in a quite public location or via a third party).

 It is important to consider your spouse’s feelings when you tell them you want a divorce.
-Acting with kindness towards your spouse can result in an cordial and less costly divorce process.
+Acting with kindness towards your spouse can result in a cordial and less costly divorce process.
 Do not lay blame.
 Starting off the divorce process in an amicable manner will result in a higher likelihood that you will be able to work through the process without acrimony.

-In that moment, your spouse is learning and processing the news that you want a divorce.
+At that moment, your spouse is learning and processing the news that you want a divorce.
 It is important to listen to what they have to say.
 Allow them to talk, even if you don’t agree with their position.
 You do not have to agree with your spouse on the reason the marriage broke down.

 After you and your spouse have had the talk, figure out the best way to tell your friends and family.
 Some couples tell their loved ones immediately, others wait until the divorce has been filed.
 It is highly suggested to jointly notify your children.
 A divorce is very difficult for children and jointly communicating this dramatic change in their lives provides them comfort.